This page was printed on Jul 17, 2019. For the current version, visit https://help.shopify.com/en/api/guides/using-the-api-console.

 Before you begin using the console, you will need a few things:

 You’re presented with options for setting up and managing connection configuration.
-Nothing is set up yet, so add a connection.
+Nothing is set up yet, so start by adding a connection.
 Name it whatever you like, but make sure that the URL matches up with that of your development store.
-You’ll be prompted to enter in your API key and password, which you can find in your shop admin.
+You’ll be prompted to enter in your API key and password.
 Be sure to enter the API password, not secret.

-To make things easier, we'll include the ShopifyAPI module provided by the shopify_api gem right away.
-This is optional, but if you leave it off, you’ll need to prefix API calls with 'ShopifyAPI::'.
+To make things easier, you can include the ShopifyAPI module provided by the Shopify API gem right away.
+This is optional, but if you leave it off, you’ll need to prefix API calls with ShopifyAPI::.

-Now you can start to look at the data.
+Now you can start to query the API and look at data from your store.
 Check out the API docs to see what is queryable and mutable.

 Don’t forget to save the entry!

-So, why did it fail?
-Type 'i.errors' to find out.
-We'll get some information back on what we tried to post, and some information on the error, which we see is the following.
+Type i.errors to find out why.
+You’ll get some information back on what you tried to POST, and some information on the error:

-It didn’t work because the password is too short, and the email address is already registered to the first customer we created.
-We've just quickly and easily troubleshooted why an API call wasn’t working.
-Success!
+It didn’t work because the password is too short, and the email address is already registered to the first customer you created.
+You’ve just quickly and easily debugged why an API call wasn’t working!

 Make complex calls

-Get a list of something using query parameters
+Get a list of resources using query parameters